kianmeng/PhotoGlimmer/README.md

 - **Local Processing**: Resides completely on your computer.

-- **Self contained**: Instalaltion does not mess with system's python setup.
+- **Self contained**: Installation does not mess with system's python setup.

 - **Privacy**: Local processing.Therefore no data is sent to any servers.